-Sam Sample's score on the abstract component of this test is within the top 10% of the chosen reference group, suggesting that he has an excellent level of natural (i.e., untutored) reasoning ability.
-This suggests that his level of fluid reasoning ability is likely to be in excess of that of most staff in general level employment.
-He has demonstrated a good level of ability to perceive abstract logical patterns and relationships between novel material, to correctly identify these patterns and deduce the consequences of them using pure logic (i.e., without calling upon other information such as his vocabulary, knowledge of mathematical operations, etc.)
+Sam Sample's score on the abstract component of this test indicates that, with respect to the chosen reference group, he has a well below average level of natural (i.e., untutored) reasoning ability.
+This suggests that he is likely to experience more difficulty than most graduate calibre staff in correctly identifying logical patterns and relationships between novel material.
+He is similarly likely to experience rather more difficulty than most graduate calibre staff in being able to use pure logic (i.e., without calling upon other information such as his vocabulary, knowledge of mathematical operations, etc.) to deduce the consequences of such patterns.
+As a consequence, he would be expected to have some difficulty fully appreciating new, abstract concepts which are outside of his previous experience.